temporalio/documentation/docs/java-quick-start.md

 title: Quick Start
 ---

-This topic helps you install the Temporal server and implement a workflow.
+This topic helps you install the Temporal server and implement a Workflow.

 ## Install Temporal Server Locally